10 Texting and Driving Statistics and Facts in the US – 2023 Update

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Have you ever wondered how many car accidents happen every year due to texting while driving?
 How many injuries occur due to these accidents?

 Texting while driving is one of the most dangerous things you can do on the road.
 Most states in the US responded by passing laws against texting and driving after statistics showed that most fatal car crashes occur because of distracted driving due to texting.

 Texting while driving accounts for thousands of accidents in the US every year.
 It’s a growing phenomenon, even though most people find it risky.
-These 10 texting and driving statistics paint a picture of one of the country’s biggest dangers on the road, including information on,

 - Number of Accidents and Deaths due to Drivers Texting While Driving